tom-seddon/b2/doc/Building-on-Windows.md

 1. Open command prompt in working copy folder

-2. Run `snmake` (supplied) - you should get a bunch of output.
+2. Run `snmake init` (`snmake.exe` is supplied) - you should get a bunch of output.
 There may be the odd warning but there should be no obvious errors and it should finish with an exit code of 0

-3. Load `!.win64\b2.sln` into Visual Studio 2015
+3. Load `0.win64\b2.sln` into Visual Studio 2015

 4. Set `b2` as the startup project